 \subsection{Design Flow Modifications}

-Modern digital IC design flow is a mature EDA process including various steps from register-transfer level (RTL) design, logic synthesis to physical layout implementation.
+Modern digital integrated circuit (IC) design flow is a mature EDA process including various steps from register-transfer level (RTL) design, logic synthesis to physical implementation.
 As each step introduces its own level of abstraction (e.g. from cells to functions, from functions to blocks), any margin or error introduced will therefore accumulate and propagate.
 Hence, achieving a good solution in each step is crucial for the success of subsequent design steps and the quality of the overall solution.
-In addition to the abstraction error, margins may be introduced in each step to speed-up evaluation at the cost of optimal performance.
+In addition, the abstraction introduced in each step may speed-up evaluation at the cost of optimal performance.
 Furthermore, standard cell libraries from a foundry do not allow transistor resizing or cell layout modifications when they are used in the digital flow.
-These limits may prevent EDA tools make full use of the full capability of a process technology.
+These limits may prevent EDA tools make full use of the capability of a process technology.

-In previous work~\cite{cao2018instrumenting}, we introduced a customised multi-objective auto-design flow to instrumenting parametric physical layout.
-This optimisation flow exploited a method to adjust cell drive strengths using a scripted parametric layout template and aimed to achieve improved delay, energy and area.
+In previous work~\cite{cao2018instrumenting}, we introduced a customised multi-objective auto-design flow to adjust parameterised circuit layouts.
+This optimisation flow exploited a method to tune cell drive strengths using a scripted layout template, which aimed to achieve improved solutions in delay, energy and area.

-D. Chinnery stated that there is a gap between full-custom design and standard digital flow in terms of speed and power~\cite{chinnery2005closing}~\cite{chinnery2000closing} in the 2000s.
+Chinnery stated that there is a gap between full-custom design and standard digital flow in terms of speed and power~\cite{chinnery2005closing}~\cite{chinnery2000closing} in the 2000s.
 Digital ICs implemented using the standard design flow may significantly reduce design cycle time but have lost possible optimal trade-off solutions, which full-custom design can achieve.
 But designers in industry still focus on synthesis-centred methodology to save design efficiency due to the nowadays time-to-market pressure.